Adaptive Clothing for the Blind

 Tactile Cues

-Some garments that are specifically designed for those who are blind will incorporate tactile cues, which can be felt to indicate front and back orientation, helping to ensure clothes are worn correctly.
+Some garments that are specifically designed for those who are blind will incorporate tactile clothing cues, which can be felt to indicate front and back orientation, helping to ensure clothes are worn correctly and confidently.

 Elastic Waistbands

-Elastic waistbands in pants make it easy to pull on and off, while avoiding the use of buttons, snaps, zippers and drawstrings, making them an idea choice for those who dress independently.
+Elastic waistbands in pants make it easy to pull on and off, while avoiding the use of buttons, snaps, zippers, and drawstrings—making them an ideal choice for those who dress blind and independently.

 Features of Adaptive Fashion for the Blind